huzaifakhan04/truely-real-time-ai-generated-video-detection-framework-for-social-platforms/README.md

 ### Using the Extension

 1. Click the extension icon in your browser toolbar.
-2. Select a video to analyze or provide a YouTube URL.
+2. Select a video to analyze.
 3. Click "Analyze Video".
 4. View the analysis results directly in the extension popup.
 5. For detailed analysis, you can view the full report in a new tab.